piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Information on public transportation
 - Places to buy groceries and shop
 - Available on-demand services like Instacart, Postmates, and Lyft
+- Restaurants
 - Coffeeshops
-- Restaurants
 - Bars

-What would you want to know if you were moving to a new city or even a new office?
-Your teams will want to know that too.
+Again, those are just a few examples.
+We just encourage Accelerator staff to put themselves in the Founders' shoes.
+What would you want to know if you were moving to a new city or a new office?
+What kind of information would you find valuable about your town or the Accelerator's neighborhood.
+Start there.
+Because your startups will want to know that too.

 ## Take it slow